Master811129/MicroTone/README.md

 ____________________________________

-This function changes the prescaler anytime you want! the given value must be from 1 to 5
+This function changes the prescaler anytime you want! the given value must be from 1 to 5 for Attiny13 and 1 to 7 for Atmega8

 MicroTone.setPrescaler();